BasileBux/Kenzan/docs/fonts.md

 ## macOS

-We use `mdfind` but I cannot test this because I don't have a mac.
+We won't use `mdfind` as I don't find it really useful.
+On macOS, fonts can be located:
+- `/System/Library/Fonts/`
+- `/System/Library/Fonts/Supplemental/`
+- `/Library/Fonts/`
+- `~/Library/Fonts/`
+This won't allow to access fonts installed by 3rd party software by name.
+But path is always available.\
+I use `mdls` to get info on the fonts.
+This gives XML which I have to parse and do stuff with.
+This is a really long process.

 ## Window